iyioio/common/packages/convo-lang/README.md

 ```

 ### Function messages
-Function messages start with an identifier followed by a parameter definition and optionally and
+Function messages start with an identifier followed by a parameter definition and optionally a
 function body.

 ``` convo